codefornola/nola-transit-map/README.md

 ### Needs to be done

-* overlay the route lines (this can be pulled from nolabase)
-* allow someone to select a route or multiple routes (we need some kind of collapsable nav bar for this i think).
-Need a multi-select.
-* somehow communicate the staleness of the data to the user
+* somehow communicate the staleness of the data to the user (we have a status indicator for the connection but could use the vehicle timestamps)
 * nice icons and popups for the vehicles
+* show the user's location on the map

 ### Developing